codingfriend1/Feathers-Vue/README.md

   export GMAIL_PASS=yourpassword or app-password
   ```
 _See [How to set an app password](https://support.google.com/accounts/answer/185833)_

 ## Testing

-Simply run `npm test` and all your tests in the `test/` directory to run server side unit test or run  `npm test-client` to run client side tests.
+Simply run `npm test` and all your tests in the `test/` directory to run server side unit tests.

 ## Scaffolding